jaspector

 No public county general building-permit program identified for ordinary construction in unincorporated Childress County.
 For OSSF/septic systems, TCEQ requires a permit and approved plan to construct, alter, repair, extend, and operate an OSSF unless an exemption applies.
 For floodplain development, the county participates in NFIP and will continue to regulate all development.

-Typical processing time is TCEQ states the permitting authority must approve or deny an OSSF application within 30 days of receipt..
+Building permit processing times in unincorporated Childress County, TX typically run TCEQ states the permitting authority must approve or deny an OSSF application within 30 days of receipt..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Childress County, TX.
 The following work is generally exempt: The '10 acre rule' exemption may apply if all TCEQ conditions are satisfied (OSSF-specific); Emergency repairs do not require a permit if reported in writing to the permitting authority within 72 hours after repairs begin (OSSF-specific); Some existing or grandfathered OSSFs may not need a permit if TCEQ's stated conditions are met.
 Note: Exemptions noted are OSSF-specific under TCEQ rules.
 No public exempt-work list was found for a county general building-permit program because no public countywide general building-permit program was identified.
 Confirm requirements directly with TCEQ or county officials.
+When in doubt, confirm with the local building department before starting work.